 Caves Ferreira and its history are intertwined with that of the impressive Dona Antónia Adelaide Ferreira, better known as “Ferreirinha”.

 The brand was born in 1751, at a time when the business world was dominated by men.
-That’s why “Ferreirinha’s” dexterity deserves to be highlighted.
-Centuries old, today Caves Ferreira is owned by Sogrape.
+For this reason, “Ferreirinha’s” dexterity deserves to be highlighted.
+Centuries old, the Caves Ferreira are now owned by Sogrape.

-Inside, the history of the brand (…) is told through the life and work of Dona Antónia Ferreira, in a journey that takes in the region of the Douro and its wines, especially the famous Vintages collection, the oldest of which dates back to 1815″, reads on its official website.
+Inside, the history of the brand (…) is told through the life and work of Dona Antónia Ferreira, in a journey that takes in the Douro region and its wines, highlighting the famous collection of Vintages, the oldest of which dates back to 1815,” reads its official website.

 Founded in 1859, the Caves Calém are now one of the best known.
-In addition, its space, in Vila Nova de Gaia, provides a truly interactive experience for visitors.
+What’s more, its space in Vila Nova de Gaia offers visitors a truly interactive experience.

 You can visit the museum, opt for a guided tour and, of course, enjoy a good wine tasting.
 But there’s more.
-If you want to see a good fado you can do it with a glass in your hand.
+If you want to watch a good fado show, you can do so with a glass in your hand.

 Ramos Pinto